labrook/labrook.github.io/index.md

 ## subtitle: To Be Filled
 ---

 My name is Binbin Li.
-I am currently the Head of Data Science at [true[X]](https://www.truex.com), one of [the world's most innovative companies](https://www.fastcompany.com/most-innovative-companies/2019/sectors/video).
-True[X] is a subsidiary of the formerly [21st Century Fox](https://www.thewaltdisneycompany.com/21cf/), now part of [The Walt Disney Company](https://www.thewaltdisneycompany.com/).
+I am currently Head of Data Science at [true[X]](https://www.truex.com), a technology company building the next generation of advertising products and experiences for premium video.
+Recently ranked as one of [the world's most innovative companies](https://www.fastcompany.com/most-innovative-companies/2019/sectors/video), true[X] is a subsidiary of the formerly [21st Century Fox](https://www.thewaltdisneycompany.com/21cf/), now part of [The Walt Disney Company](https://www.thewaltdisneycompany.com/).
 I am privileged to work with a team of talented data scientists and software engineers to build:

 - **UP//LIFT Optimize**, an intelligent ad decisioning engine powered by machine learning models that assess how consumers are reacting to a brand in real time, match the right consumers to the right ads, and optimize performance of ad campaigns running on true[X]'s ad platform.
 [Independent stduy](./doc/press/Magna-IPG-Lab-TrueX-Humans-vs.-Machines-1.pdf) demonstrates that our machine learning models ["dramatically increase brand familiarity, brand interest, and purchase consideration"](https://magnaglobal.com/media_trials/the-humans-vs-the-machines/).